 Together they embark on a profoundly strange journey across the heart of the USA, whilst all around them a storm of preternatural and epic proportions threatens to break.

 I’m a big fan of Mr Gaiman.
-I’m currently reading Norse Mythology which I would now recommend reading BEFORE American Gods.
+I’m also reading Norse Mythology which I would now recommend reading BEFORE American Gods.

-Also by Gaiman, I loved The Graveyard Book Graphic Novel: Volume 1, a young adult fantasy which won the Hugo Award in 2009.
-The Audible full-cast production is very cool and came highly recommended by Tim Ferriss.
-(And Ferriss recently interviewed Gaiman on his podcast.)
+Also by Gaiman, I loved The Graveyard Book, a young adult fantasy which won the Hugo Award in 2009.
+The Audible Full Cast Production is very cool and came highly recommended by Tim Ferriss.
+Ferriss also recently interviewed Gaiman on his podcast which is definitely worth a listen.

 MY RATING: ⭐️⭐️⭐️⭐️